upiterbarg/upiterbarg.github.io/index.md

 I'm interested in **applying large generative models** to hard tasks like **code synthesis, reasoning, decision-making, and open-ended interaction**.
 Recently, I've been thinking about:

-* How should we train LLMs/VLMs to exhibit a better trade-off between computational budget and performance during inference?
+* How should we train LLMs/VLMs to exhibit a better trade-off between inference-time budget and performance?

-* What is the best way to generate synthetic date for improving language model capabilities?
+* What is the most efficient way to generate synthetic date for improving language model capabilities?

 * When is next-token prediction a sufficient training objective for reasoning and decision-making?
 How does the structure of data impact the downstream expressivity of model representations?